Crystalwarrior/KFO-Server/README.md

-# tsuserver3
+# tsuserver3.DR

-A Python-based server for Attorney Online.
+A Python-based server specialized for Danganronpa Online.
+It is a direct branch from tsuserver3, which is targeted towards Attorney Online.

 Requires Python 3.6+ and PyYAML.